 Even with the best intentions, unexpected things can happen during an intervention.
 Here are a few before-and-after tips that can make the process flow easier.

+- Prepare ahead of time.
 Avoid a casually planned or rushed meeting, which can result in an unwanted end.
 Plan your Intervention meeting carefully to ensure the tone remains formal and civil and that the meeting stays on point.
-You may want to rehearse to improve chances of the meeting going well.
+You may want to rehearse to improve the chances of the meeting going well.

-The emotional nature of an intervention can blow it off track.
+- Keep the intervention focused.
+The emotional nature of intervention can blow it off track.
 Do what you can to keep the meeting moving toward its purpose.

 What Should I Do With My Pets While I'm In Treatment?

 The best option is to find a friend or family member who is not using drugs or alcohol and is willing to take them into their home while you are away or that can stay in your home for the duration of your treatment.
 Finding someone to be with them around the clock will help to relieve some of your worries about their care and well-being.

 Alternatively, if you can find someone to come over and feed them, let them out, walk them, and/or give them medication as needed on a regular basis, that will also be a great way to make sure they are cared for until you return.

 It is not a good idea to board them while you are gone.
 Boarding options for pets, especially for a long-term stay, can be very expensive.
 You don’t want to feel like you have to leave treatment after a short amount of time because the cost of boarding is rising every day.
 Instead, you want the length of time you spend in treatment to be based on your level of stability and true ability to stay sober for the long term.